medo/Pandas-Farm/README.md

 ## Getting Started

 To quickly get started with Panda Farm you need 3 instacens running
-- Master: which manges, schedules and relay the data
+- Master: to mange, schedule and relay the data
-- Slave(s): which compute the functions
+- Slave(s): to compute the functions
 - Driver: from which you can submit code to Panda Farm cluster

 ### Master